Skip to main content

 1. Open the Configuration File

-Edit the /opt/udmg/etc/udmg-server.hcl file by opening it in a text editor.
+Open the /opt/udmg/etc/udmg-server.hcl file in your preferred text editor.
 For example:

 vi /opt/udmg/etc/udmg-server.hcl